7 Easy Skull Granny Square Pattern Tips for Beginners

 What Makes Skull Granny Squares So Appealing?

-The appeal of the skull granny square pattern goes beyond just looking cool.
-These squares are incredibly versatile design elements that work in a surprisingly wide range of aesthetics and project types.
+The appeal goes past looks.
+These squares are versatile and fit a surprisingly wide range of styles and projects.

 From a technical standpoint, skull granny squares are an excellent introduction to graph-based crochet.
 The pixel-like construction of a skull motif translates perfectly to single crochet colorwork, teaching you valuable skills that apply to any graph-based project.
 If you have been wanting to try graphghans or tapestry crochet but felt intimidated, a skull granny square is the perfect gateway project.
 For more foundational skills, check out our how to crochet for beginners guide.